-3.2.5 Costs and cost State and explain the cost structure of a business classification • Demonstrate understanding as to why the process of production generates costs Classify costs into fixed and variable/direct/indirect • Identify examples of different types of costs using the fixed and variable classification 3.2.6 Break-even Explain, interpret and use a simple break-even chart analysis and Construct a simple breakeven chart simple cost- based decision- Interpret a given chart and use it to analyse a situation making Show understanding of the limitations of a break even chart 3.2.7 Quality control Appreciate the importance of quality control Understand the concept of quality control Explain why quality control matters to a business 3.2.8 Location decisions Show understanding of the main factors influencing a firm's location and relocation decisions Identify and explain factors relevant to the location decisions of a manufacturing business Identify and explain factors relevant to the location of a service based business • Show awareness of factors that a business considers in determining which country to locate itself • Recommend and justify an appropriate location for a business in a given situation 3.2.9 An appreciation Understand the concept of productivity of how Awareness of the concept of turning resource inputs into an output production can be made more efficient Awareness of methods of improving efficiency e.g. automation, new technology • Show awareness of the implication of change for production methods and labour skills

-3.3 Financial information and decision making 3.3.1 Cash and cash flow forecasts Explain the importance of cash Understand why cash is important to a business Understand the concept of a cash flow forecast Show awareness of the importance of cash flow forecasts Construct and interpret a simple cash flow statement Show analytical understanding of the significance of timing in 3.3.2 Profit (what it is and why it matters) cash flow forecasting Explain the concept of profit Show understanding of why profit matters to a private sector business Show awareness of the distinction between retained and distributed profit 3.3.3 Purpose and main elements of profit/loss account Understand the main elements of a profit/loss account statement Interpret a simple profit/loss account Use profit and loss accounts as an aid to decision making Explain the function of profit Explain the importance of profit as a reward for enterprise and risk taking Distinguish between cash and profit Show awareness of why cash and profit differ 3.3.4 Purpose and main elements of balance sheet Understand the main elements of a balance sheet Understand the difference between assets and liabilities Interpret a balance sheet and deduce simple conclusions such as to determine how a business is financing its activities and what assets it owns
+Show understanding of the main factors influencing a firm's location and relocation decisions Identify and explain factors relevant to the location decisions of a manufacturing business 3.2.8 Location decisions Show understanding of the main factors influencing a firm's location and relocation decisions Identify and explain factors relevant to the location decisions of a manufacturing business Identify and explain factors relevant to the location of a service based business Show awareness of factors that a business considers in determining which country to locate itself Recommend and justify an appropriate location for a business in a given situation 3.2.9 An Understand the concept of productivity appreciation of how production Awareness of the concept of turning resource inputs into an output can be made more Awareness of methods of improving efficiency e.g. automation, new technology efficient Show awareness of the implication of change for production methods and labour skills 3.3 Finaı ncial information a and decision making 3.3.1 Cash and Explain the importance of cash cash flow forecasts Understand why cash is important to a business Understand the concept of a cash flow forecast Show awareness of the importance of cash flow forecasts Construct and interpret a simple cash flow statement Show analytical understanding of the significance of timing in cash flow forecasting 3.3.2 Profit (what Explain the concept of profit it is and why it matters) Show understanding of why profit matters to a private sector business Show awareness of the distinction between retained and distributed profit

-3.3.5 Simple interpretation of financial statements Gross and net profit, current and acid test ratio, return on capital employed (ROCE) using ratios Alternative ways that businesses can judge their success e.g. ROCE, market share Interpret the performance of a business by using simple accounting ratios (return on capital, gross and net profit margin, current ratio) Using accounting ratios make evaluative comments on the success and performance of a business Understand the concept of liquidity Use a balance sheet to aid decision making 3.3.6 Working capital Identify and calculate working capital Understand the concept and importance of working capital 3.3.7 Financial budgets Understand the function of financial budgets Awareness of the concept of a financial budget 3.3.8 Users of accounts What they might gain from analysing accounts Show awareness of the different users of accounts • Show knowledge of what users might look for in the accounts of a business • Show how users such as lenders [e.g. a bank] might use accounts as the basis upon which to make decisions
+M 3.3.3 Purpose and main elements of profit/ Understand the main elements of a profit/loss account statement loss account Interpret a simple profit/loss account Use profit and loss accounts as an aid to decision making Explain the function of profit Explain the importance of profit as a reward for enterprise and risk taking Distinguish between cash and profit Show awareness of why cash and profit differ 3.3.4 Purpose and main Understand the main elements of a balance sheet elements of balance sheet Understand the difference between assets and liabilities Interpret a balance sheet and deduce simple conclusions such as to determine how a business is financing its activities and what assets it owns 3.3.5 Simple interpretation of financial Gross and net profit, current and acid test ratio, return on capital employed (ROCE) statements using ratios Alternative ways that businesses can judge their success e.g. ROCE, market share Interpret the performance of a business by using simple accounting ratios (return on capital, gross and net profit margin, current ratio) Using accounting ratios make evaluative comments on the success and performance of a business Understand the concept of liquidityUse a balance sheet to aid decision making Use a paratice sheet to aid decision making 3.3.6 Working capital Identify and calculate working capital Understand the concept and importance of working capital 3.3.7 Financial budgets Understand the function of financial budgets Awareness of the concept of a financial budget 3.3.8 Users of accounts What they might gain from analysing accounts Show awareness of the different users of accounts Show knowledge of what users might look for in the accounts of a business Show how users such as lenders [e.g. a bank] might use accounts as the basis upon which to make decisions i/loss account